gravitational/teleport/.github/ISSUE_TEMPLATE/webtestplan.md

       - [ ] Verify that closing the login modal without logging in shows an appropriate error.
    - Log in, create a db connection, then remove access to that db server for that user; wait for the cert to expire, then attempt to make a connection through the proxy; log in.
-      - [ ] Verify that the db tab shows an appropriate error.
+      - [ ] Verify that psql shows an appropriate access denied error ("access to db denied.
+User does not have permissions.
+Confirm database user and name").
    - Log in, open a cluster tab, wait for the cert to expire.
 Switch from a servers view to databases view.
       - [ ] Verify that a login modal was shown.